eslint/doctrine/README.md

 and gets following information

     {
-        "description": "This function commet is parsed by doctrine", "tags": [
+        "description": "This function comment is parsed by doctrine", "tags": [
             {
                 "title": "param",